ArjyaDey06/Quant-s-First-Step-Market-Exploration-with-Data-Science/README.md

 # Quant-s-First-Step-Market-Exploration-with-Data-Science
-This repositroy holds the contents like codes, images and ppt of DSA Club's event : Quant's First Step
+This repositroy holds the contents like codes, concepts and ppt of DSA Club's event : Quant's First Step